Elevator Test Tower

 Steel roof being lifted into place.

 The general contractor on the project is a partnership of Neste Jacobs Oy, KVL-Tekniikka Oy and FCC Industrial.
-Concrete subcontractor Destia Ltd. hired Gleitbau GmbH for slipforming the tank walls.
+Concrete subcontractor Destia Ltd. hired a specialist company for slipforming the tank walls.
 Slipforming was completed in 2014.
 Safety during construction was a high priority and slipforming proved to be very safe once again, as during slipforming the formwork is supported at numerous points at all times and is never released from the structure below.

 Mill Building